DivyaNandamuri/Online-Book-Store/README.md

 # Full Stack Project - Online Book Store

- using Angular JS as front end, Node JS backend and MONGODB database The back-end server uses Node.js + Express for REST APIs, front-end side is an Angular App with HTTPClient.

 Implementing Online bookstore.
 In this online book store project, I built a full-stack Angular 14 + Node.js with a CRUD Application.
 The back-end server uses Node.js + Express for REST APIs and connects with MongoDB database, front-end side is an Angular App with HTTPClient.

 This full-stack Book store Application has: